arjunpangeni/javascript-notes/Es6/es6.md

    ```

-These examples demonstrate some of the most important features introduced in ES6, making JavaScript more powerful and easier to work wih . thank you very much
+These examples demonstrate some of the most important features introduced in ES6.